-Neither of these requests was an issue, and my manager never asked about my food allergies again.
+Neither of these requests was an issue to getting the barista job, and my manager never asked about my food allergies again.
 Although this wasn’t a proactive situation, it was more neutral than negative; I felt comfortable with what I was responsible for doing and my manager was happy with my assigned roles as well.

-As a food-allergic person, I am usually very wary of eating from establishments like the coffee shop where I worked.
-Now I can verify that this is with good reason.
+As a food-allergic person, I am usually highly wary of eating from establishments like the coffee shop where I worked.
+Having been a barista, I can now verify that this is with good reason.

 When I worked behind the counter, I did my best to minimize allergy risks, changing my gloves for different foods, using clean and separate platters for allergen- and non-allergen-containing foods, and alerting anyone who came in the shop and disclosed an allergy that I would not recommend eating our food.

-Although I am allergic to nuts, I do not feel uncomfortable working in environments where nuts are present (unless peanut butter is being used – I don’t like how easy it spreads and cross-contaminates).
+Although I am allergic to nuts and peanuts, I do not feel uncomfortable working in environments where nuts are present.
+(Unless peanut butter is being used – I don’t like how easy this spread cross-contaminates.)
 Such a situation isn’t my first choice, but I am still comfortable working in this type of environment.

-I’m among those who believe it is important for allergic people to know how to manage themselves around their allergens, as allergens exist everywhere in the outside world and are impossible to avoid forever.
-I never ate from my coffee shop and was careful to always wear gloves when handling food.
+I’m among those who believe it is important for allergic people to know how to manage themselves around their allergens, as allergens exist everywhere in the outside world.
+While a barista, I never ate from my coffee shop and was careful to always wear gloves when handling food.
 I would wash my hands immediately after any contact with food, regardless of whether I was wearing gloves or not.

 If you are about to enter the food services industry [*See Editor’s Note below] for the first time and are nervous about managing your food allergies on the job, the best advice I can give is to always put your own health first.
 Disclose your allergies to your manager and let them know what you are and aren’t comfortable doing.